Michael Mansell: Activism and commentary

 In the wider Australian community, Mansell has often been seen as controversial, having resorted to confrontational tactics to push issues of Indigenous rights and past mistreatment onto the public agenda in Tasmania.
 Mansell has often been involved in public confrontation with politicians and the media.
 One area where he is most in conflict with the Australian and Tasmanian governments is over the issue of Aboriginal Sovereignty.

-In April 1987, at a conference sponsored by Colonel Muammar Gaddafi in Libya called "A Conference on Peace and Revolution in the Pacific", Mansell spoke to a large international audience.
+In April 1987, Mansell spoke at a Libyan conference sponsored by Muammar Gaddafi, called "A Conference on Peace and Revolution in the Pacific".
+The conference also included leaders from separatist movements in the Pacific, such as those in New Caledonia, Papua, East Timor, and Aceh.
+It provoked a negative reaction from the Australian government, who viewed Gaddafi as intentionally trying to destabilize the Pacific, as he had done in other regions.

 To gain international attention for the cause of Tasmanian Aboriginal people, Mansell established an alternative Aboriginal passport.
 In 1988 he secured recognition for the passport from Gaddafi's Libya, which declared it valid for travel to Libya.
 Mansell said he had Gaddafi's support for the establishment of an independent Aboriginal nation.